 - Black: Mid-40s

-Once your hair turns grey, it takes about ten years to turn completely white.
+Once your hair begins turning grey, the time it takes to turn completely white varies wildly depending on your genetics

 Texture